Keyboard shortcuts

 Summary

 This report presents a comprehensive economic simulation and impact analysis regarding a hypothetical, systemic capital rotation: the redirection of aggregate United States lottery expenditures into the Bitcoin network.
-The premise involves the reallocation of approximately $113.3 billion in annual gross lottery sales—a sum currently categorized as consumption—into Bitcoin, a digital store of value.
+The premise involves the reallocation of approximately \113.3 billion USD in annual gross lottery sales—a sum currently categorized as consumption—into Bitcoin, a digital store of value.

 The simulation reveals that such a reallocation would constitute one of the largest retail-driven capital inflows in the history of financial markets, fundamentally altering Bitcoin’s price discovery mechanism, market structure, and the wealth demographic of the American populace.